INSIDE: Directions on how to get to the Paddington Bear Statue at Paddington Station in London.

 Look for the giant antique clock on the left side, about 50 metres along.

-The bronze statue of Paddington just beyond the McDonald’s outlet, and in front of the open space with seating lining some of the walls.
+The Paddington Station bear statue is just beyond the McDonald’s outlet, and in front of the open space with seating lining some of the walls.

 (This is the large former entrance area that is currently closed off.)

 RELATED: Where to buy Paddington Bear in London (8 shops to visit)

 The adorable Paddington Bear statue at Paddington Station sits on a stone platform, with an inscription plate laid in.